The Quran does not simply repeat its prophets. It redistributes them.

 One surah opens the passage through the cry of tawhid in extremity.
 The other reveals that the spiritual air available in the crisis had been prepared beforehand.

-Thirteen surahs, and never the same sign.
+In the passages devoted to Jesus (peace be upon him), the sign does not always appear under the same function.
 Here it is servitude declared before the myth can form.
 There it is accountability: what did you do with this sign?
 Jesus (peace be upon him) in the Quran bears a sign that each surah restores to its rightful place.

 In Maryam, the first word destroys all claims to inherited privilege: